simplyequipped/portalmessenger/README.md

 - **App Theme**: Whether the app should use a light or dark color theme
 - **Font Size**: Whether the app should use a normal or large font size

 Press the *Save Settings* button near the bottom of the view after making changes.
+Some settings are set via the JS8Call configuration file, which requires the JS8Call application to be restarted for those settings to take effect.
+JS8Call will be restarted automatically as needed when settings changes are saved, which may take several seconds depending on the hardware platform.

-Other JS8Call settings can be configured using the *--settings* CLI option to specify a pyjs8call settings file.
+Additional JS8Call settings can be configured using the *--settings* CLI option to specify a pyjs8call settings file.
 See *pyjs8call.settings.Settings.load* for more information, including pyjs8call settings file configuration options.